-The Library has planometric, topographic, and zoning maps for Boston and Sanborn Fire Insurance Maps for both Boston and Cambridge.
-For surrounding communities, the Library has USGS 1:25,000 metric topographic maps and CDs that show topographic information for all of Massachusetts, Connecticut, and Rhode Island.

-Full-sized plans (in print or online) for some buildings that are studied each semester are held in the Library.
-All maps and plans can be located by using the Library Catalog.
+The Library's print resources include planometric, topographic, and zoning maps for Boston and Sanborn Fire Insurance Maps for both Boston and Cambridge.
+In addition, the BAC Library has numerous online resources for fire insurance maps, which include Fire Insurance Maps Online, or FIMo - a specialized database providing historical maps of Massachusetts, New Hampshire, Rhode Island, and Connecticut towns and counties, and a research guide created by librarians at the BAC which organizes the Library of Congress collection of county fire insurance maps by state.
+Full-sized plans (in print or online) for some buildings that are studied each semester, such as the 320 Newbury building, are held in the Library.
+Speak to a librarian about additional map & plans resources.